 - Might not be as accurate as others

-A follow-up to the vivofit jr. 2, the Garmin vivofit jr. 3 features a larger square screen in a design that more resembles a mini smartwatch.
-Available in a variety of character themes, from Black Panther to The Little Mermaid, parents can choose the one they know their kid will absolutely love wearing around their wrist, which is a bonus.
+A follow-up to the vivofit jr. 2, the Garmin vivofit jr. 3 features a larger square screen in a design that resembles a mini smartwatch.
+Available in various character themes, from Black Panther to The Little Mermaid, parents can choose the one they know their kid will absolutely love wearing around their wrist, which is a bonus.

 The integrated and interactive games are connected to the watch's theme and managed through the Garmin app, which the parents can load on their phones if they don't already use it for their own smartwatch.
 Durable and swim-proof, it's also a huge bonus that the battery is replaceable and lasts for up to a year, so you don't have to worry about charging it up every week.

-Kids are motivated through the various games to achieve active minute goals, unlocking new adventures as they do, getting new icons, and gaining access to new games.
+Kids are motivated through the various games to achieve active minute goals, unlock new adventures, get new icons, and gain access to new games.
 They can also enter toe-to-toe step challenges with others who own a vivofit jr. 3 (or vivofit jr. 2) and are nearby, like siblings, neighbors, and friends.

-But the tracker is designed for parents to help teach their kids responsibility and keep track of things like chores and homework as well.
+But the tracker is designed for parents to help teach their kids responsibility and keep track of things like chores and homework.
 Parents can assign tasks from the app, which will show up on the watch screen.
 Unfortunately, however, there's no way for the child to check off the task as complete unless they have their own phone, making this device more suitable to older kids with phones, though kids could use a tablet as well.
-It also tracks sleep and a nice added feature is quick access to emergency contact information using the ice widget.
+It also tracks sleep, and a nice added feature is quick access to emergency contact information using the ice widget.

 - You can swim with it

 - Popular movie character themes

 - Can't mark chores as done from watch screen

 - Games could be distracting